How to Differentiate Between Back Pain and Hip Pain?

 - Physiotherapy:

-- Strengthening the muscles to stabilize the back and hips.
+- Strengthening of the muscles to stabilize the back and hip.

 - Mobilization of restricted joints.